 The best thing about Simon and Staples, is they really are just getting started!

 Jay Myers: Simon.
-Can you tell us who you are and what do you do at Staples?
+Can you tell us who you are and what you do at Staples?

 Jay Myers: Simon.
-Can you tell us who you are and what do you do at Staples?
+Can you tell us who you are and what you do at Staples?

 Jay Myers: I think from that exact statement, I want to take it into something.
-So, you’re the chief digital officer for Staples, which I think a lot of people would refer to as one of the larger box brands in North America.
-But the way you operate is quite different.
-Before we get started, I just want to ask you, I think this is more on a personal note and I consider myself to be quite involved in e-commerce communities; whether that’s Facebook groups or LinkedIn conversations, and I seem to see you all over the place.
-And actually, I was talking to, I don’t know if you know this or not, this name might ring a bell.
-I was talking to the founder of a Shopify app called ‘Pushowl.’
+So, you’re the Chief Digital Officer for Staples, which I think a lot of people would refer to as one of the larger box brands in North America.
+But, the way you operate is quite different.
+Before we get started I just want to ask you, I think this is more on a personal note, I consider myself to be quite involved in ecommerce communities, whether that’s Facebook groups or LinkedIn conversations, and I seem to see you all over the place.
+And actually, I was talking to, I don’t know if you know this or not, this name might ring a bell, I was talking to the founder of a Shopify app called Pushowl.
 His name is Shashank.
 He mentioned years ago that you mentored him.
 I see you involved in all kinds of Facebook groups.
 So, for a guy running an enterprise brand like Staples, how do you find time to be in all these communities?
-And “Why is it important to you?”
+And why is it important to you?
 I guess, is another question?

-Simon Rodrigue: Well, I think there are two reasons.
-One is I just love being involved and active in the community and getting to talk to people like Shashank way back when he was just launching Pushowl.
-I don’t think he fully launched it yet.
-When I first was chatting with him.
-Just seeing how the industry’s evolving and where we are going to see the next evolution or revolution come from e-commerce.
-Being in corporate or enterprise e-commerce, you don’t necessarily see a lot of the groundbreaking advancements that go on, and a lot of that exists in that ecosystem today that Bold and Shopify all kind of play in.
+Simon Rodrigue: Well, I think there’s two reasons.
+One is I just love being involved and active in the community and getting to talk to people like Shashank way back when, when he was just launching Pushowl.
+I don’t think he’d fully launched it yet when I first was chatting with him.
+Just seeing how the industry’s evolving and where we are going to see the next evolution or revolution come from in ecommerce.
+Being in corporate or enterprise ecommerce, you don’t necessarily see a lot of the groundbreaking advancements that go on, and a lot of that exists in that ecosystem today that Bold and Shopify all kind of play in.
 And the direct-to-consumer type stuff is so much more advanced than enterprise.
-So, getting to be at the forefront of that and talking with businesses and service providers and apps, you get an understanding of what we can leverage in the business.
+So, getting to be at the forefront of that and talking with businesses and service providers and apps, you really get an understanding of what we can leverage in the business.

-And I think the second thing is one of the promises of Staples Canada is that we’re here to help businesses work, learn and grow.
+And I think the second thing is, one of the promises of Staples Canada, is that we’re here to help businesses work, learn, and grow.
 And so, a big part of what I do is if I have time available, I try to make time, as much as I can to just talk with businesses, whether they be digital or not, and just see how we can help them or how I can help them.
-At the end of the day, that’s kind of our role in the community; making sure that we’ve got this prosperous business community in Canada and doing everything we can to help it grow.
+At the end of the day, that’s kind of our role in the community is making sure that we’ve got this prosperous business community in Canada and doing everything we can to help it grow.

 Simon Rodrigue: It is the truest definition of a side gig.
 And it was a long road.
-Four or five years ago was to test the hypothesis of where e-commerce was evolving and getting to get my hands dirty with Shopify.
+Four or five years ago was to test the hypothesis of where ecommerce was evolving and getting to get my hands dirty with Shopify.
 And it just kind of stuck.
-It’s just me.
+It’s just me, really.
 A couple of times a week, I get to ship orders around the world and it’s fun and interesting.
-And it just shows how much e-commerce has changed.
-I go back, 15, 16 years ago when we were launching home depot.ca in Canada, the amount of time and effort and money being spent in building that platform.
+And it just shows how much ecommerce has changed.
+I go back, 15, 16 years ago when we were launching Homedepot.ca in Canada, the amount of time and effort and money being spent in building that platform.
 And somebody with an idea today can go to market in 24-48 hours and have a global business.
-The times have definitely changed and I think they’ve been sped up over the last year with the unfortunate events of COVID, but we’re truly at a pivot point in the economy and how humans shop and I think it’s exciting to be part of that.
+The times have definitely changed and I think they’ve been sped up over the last year with the unfortunate events of COVID, but we’re truly in a pivot point in the economy and how humans shop and I think it’s exciting to be part of that.

-Jay Myers: I think it just shows your passion too, for actually having your hands dirty in e-commerce.
-And one of my favorite things… I’ve been running stores since 1998 and now with Bold, obviously don’t have the stores anymore, but I think I might think like you because my brother has a store and one of my favorite things is just to help him with it.
-I don’t charge him for it, but I’ll log in and I start tweaking things and running email campaigns for him.
+Jay Myers: I think it just shows your passion too, for actually having your hands dirty in ecommerce.
+And one of my favorite things — like I’ve been running stores since 1998 and now with Bold, obviously, don’t have the stores anymore — but I think I might think like you, because my brother has a store, and one of my favorite things is just to help him with it.
+I don’t charge him for it, but I’ll log in and start tweaking things and running email campaigns for him.
 And I get excited seeing it affect his sales and setting up different campaigns.
 And I think that’s really cool that you do that and you look at the site.
-I don’t know if the Chief Digital Officer at another massive brand like that would have a side hustle with a small e-commerce store.
-I thought it was really cool.
+I don’t know if the Chief Digital Officer at another massive brand like that would have a side hustle with a small ecommerce store.
+I just thought it was really cool.

 Jay Myers: Are you going to keep it going?

 Simon Rodrigue: I think so.
 It’s definitely not a moneymaker.
-It probably could be if I put more time into it, but at the moment for me, it’s to test set the hypothesis.
+It probably could be if I put more time into it, but for now for me it’s to test set the hypothesis.
 We’ve got a great product.
 There are actually some people that love it all over the world and restaurants and bakeries that use it.
 So, my wife and I want to make sure that we keep it in stock for them.
 But for me, it’s kind of what you talked about.
-It’s testing the immediacy and getting to play with things that my team won’t let me play with at Staples because the Chief Digital Officer probably shouldn’t be playing on the website and two; just getting to talk to different customers all over the world.
+It’s testing the immediacy and getting to play with things that my team won’t let me play with at Staples because the Chief Digital Officer probably shouldn’t be playing on the website, and two, just getting to talk to different customers all over the world.
 I think it’s really cool.
 I shipped tea to Finland the other day and I thought “who would’ve thought I’d be doing that at this point in my career?” but it’s just neat.
-This is fun.
+It’s just fun.

 And, Staples is a loved brand in Canada.
 A lot of people remember their first time going to school.
 They would go into Staples with their parents and pick up their pencil cases and their backpack.
-I was cleaning up my basement, it was during COVID, so probably six, seven months ago.
-I was going through some university textbooks and I found a pad of paper from Staples way back when.
-So, it plays in every part of life; your first corporate job, you’re starting a business.
+I was cleaning up my basement, it was during COVID, so probably six, seven months ago, I was going through some university textbooks, and I actually found a pad of paper from Staples way back when.
+So, it plays in every part of life, your first corporate job, you’re starting a business.
 So, it was a really well-liked brand, but it was seen as an office supply store.

-Jay Myers: How far in the journey are you?
+Jay Myers: How far in the journey?
 Is it done or are you still in the process of this transformation?
 Where would you describe where you are along the road?

 Jay Myers: Do you think Staples corporate buys into the concept of the future being digital?
 Was that an important factor for Staples which enabled you to do your work in this transformation?
-When I think about a lot of other big brands, the decision-making process is so long, and often the way that you guys approached it might even be perceived as being quicker and therefore more cost-effective.
+When I think about a lot of other big brands, the decision-making process is so long, and often the way that you guys approached it might even be perceived as because it’s quicker it’s more cost-effective.
 That actually scares some big brands away too.
 They think “Why isn’t this more expensive?
 Why is this so easy?”
 Did you come across any of that pushback from leadership?

 But that being said, customers, today want to do things more digitally, whether it’s that first step before they go into the store; where am I going to buy?
 Or what am I going to buy?
 I’ll make that decision before I go into the store, or I want to save time and get that instant pickup, which is our buy online and pick up in-store, or I want that next day delivery, which is our regular digital channels and drive with that.
 So, for us, it wasn’t about thinking “Hey, we need to be in digital.”
 We were thinking “This is where our customers are going.
 They’re telling us that.
 We need to make sure that we’re there to support them on their journey.”